 Atlas to Sahara

-Our 2018 tour dossier will be available shortly, however we are already adding names onto a list to give some priority.
+Our 2019 tour dossier will be available towards the end of this year, however we are already adding names onto a list to give some priority.
 Do let us know if you're interested.

 For Velo Vintage, just click the image above and be transported to a curious, traditional website, where we take time to cycle, take tea, converse and dress with style.

 The next event is on Saturday 30th June 2018

 on the Jurassic Coast, in Seaton, Devon.

 “I would also like to take this opportunity to thank you so very much for the special trip it was so special for me and the friendship with the group was so warm.
 Your Velo ventures business has so much to offer to everybody who wants a special experience, for me it worked over and above everything I have ever seen before.
 All in all the team sorted by Velo ventures was very impressive”.